DnnyTrn/algorithms/GreedyAlgorithms/readme.md

 <h1>Solution <br> </h1>
   <ol>
     <li> Sort the jobs by their penalties in descending order.
-Essentially the penalties represent the level of 'importance' thus allows us to </li>
+Essentially the penalties represent the level of "importance" thus allows us to get them scheduled right away. </li>
   <li> From the first to last job, assign the jobs to the <em> latest </em> possible time slot.
 Eventually available time slots will run out, so ignore those jobs or add them to a "late" list. </li>
    </ol>